24 Hour Home Care VS an Assisted Living Facility in Herndon, VA

 Did you know that, according to the CDC, the average nursing home resident gets only 12 minutes of nursing care per day?

-Is this what you want for your parents?
 What if you could keep them at home?
-Together.
-Where you can visit any time you want and stay overnight if you want.
-There are a number of advantages Live-in-Care provides for seniors in need of living assistance that are not provided by Assisted Living services.
+There are a number of advantages 24 hour home care provides for seniors in need of living assistance that are not provided by Assisted Living services.
 See the chart below for a summary.

 Maintain your usual routines, like mealtimes